Jim-Kroovy/B.L.E.N.D/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**And for the next trick...**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+*A clear and concise description of what the request is.*

-**Describe the solution you'd like**
+**What flavour of rabbit should come out of my hat?**
-A clear and concise description of what you want to see.
+*A clear and concise description of how it should be presented.*

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Additional sparkles and various particle effects** *Add any other context or screenshots about the feature request here.*